Helen Doe is a popular speaker at literary festivals, on cruise ships and as a contributor to radio and television programmes.

 She has spoken at key international conferences, recently being invited to Kyoto to present a paper on marine insurance.

-She is a regular speaker at the Fowey Festival.
+She is an accredited Arts Society lecturer and a regular speaker at the Fowey Festival

 She advised on and appeared in the BBC1 programme ‘Who Do You Think You Are?’.
-She was seen advising Cheryl on her maritime ancestors and their lives at sea.
+She was seen advising Cheryl on her maritime ancestors and their lives at sea and more recently with Jonnie Peacock who explored his ancestors in Liverpool.

 Her maritime expertise has been used in programmes such as BBC Radio 4’s Making History series on topics such as smuggling and wrecking.
 She was an advisor on David Dimbleby's BBC1 programme Britain and the Sea.
 She appeared on the acclaimed BBC 4 documentary The Box that Changed Britain and is a regular advisor on many other TV programmes.